alwaysai/capacity-detector/README.md

 # Capacity Detector
-This application is meant to detect people from a live or recorded videostream and determine if they are entering or exiting a location.
+This application is meant to detect people from a live or recorded video stream and determine if they are entering or exiting a location.
 That info is then can be sent via a POST call to a URL endpoint for processing.

 **ENTRY-EXIT ZONES**